ibm-cloud-docs/openshift/openshift_overview.md

 <dt>Image</dt>
 <dd>A container image is the base for every container that you want to run.
 Container images are built from a Dockerfile, a text file that defines how to build the image and which build artifacts to include in it, such as the app, the app's configuration, and its dependencies.
 Images are always built from other images, making them quick to configure.
 Let someone else do the bulk of the work on an image and then tweak it for your use.</dd>
 <dt>Registry</dt>
 <dd>An image registry is a place to store, retrieve, and share container images.
-Images that are stored in a registry can either be publicly available (public registry) or accessible by a small group of users (private registry).
-Red Hat OpenShift on IBM Cloud offers public images, such as `ibmliberty`, that you can use to create your first containerized app.
+Images that are stored in a registry can either be publicly available (public registry) or accessible by a small group of users (private registry). {{site.data.keyword.openshiftlong_notm}} offers public images, such as `ibmliberty`, that you can use to create your first containerized app.
 When it comes to enterprise applications, use a private registry like the one that is provided in {{site.data.keyword.cloud_notm}} to protect your images from being used by unauthorized users.
 </dd>
 <dt>Container</dt>
 <dd>Every container is created from an image.
 A container is a packaged app with all of its dependencies so that the app can be moved between environments and run without changes.
 Unlike virtual machines, containers do not virtualize a device, its operating system, and the underlying hardware.
 Only the app code, run time, system tools, libraries, and settings are packaged inside the container.
 Containers run as isolated processes on Ubuntu compute hosts and share the host operating system and its hardware resources.
 This approach makes a container more lightweight, portable, and efficient than a virtual machine.</dd>